lynnlangit/gcp-essentials/3_networking/3b_NLB/README.md

 ---

-## NLB and Cloud Run
+## Serverless Network Endpoint Groups (NEG)

 A network endpoint group (NEG) specifies a group of backend endpoints for a load balancer.
-A serverless NEG is a backend that points to a Cloud Run, App Engine, or Cloud Functions service.
+A **serverless NEG** is a backend that points to a Cloud Run, App Engine, or Cloud Functions service.

 -  📖  About serverless network endpoint groups - [link](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)
 -  📖  Overview of Serverless network endpoint groups - [link](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)